Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$

 DS signal can in principle arise from static disorder (e.g. pinned CDW domains) or from soft-phonons.
 In order to gain more insights on the origin of the observed signal, we have carried out a series of energy-resolved IXS experiments.
-In Fig. \ref{Fig2}(a), we show a selection of inelastic scans taken at 250 K for various momenta along the [0 1 0] direction across $Q_{I-CDW}$= $\Gamma_{411}$ + $q_{I-CDW}$ = (4 1.28 1).
+In Fig. \ref{Fig2}(a), we show a selection of inelastic scans taken at 250 K for various momenta along the [0k0] direction across $Q_{I-CDW}$= $\Gamma_{411}$ + $q_{I-CDW}$ = (4 1.28 1).
 In the investigated energy range, we identify the elastic line centered around 0 meV energy transfer and two phonons at energy transfers $\sim$ 4 and $\sim$ 12.5 meV both on the positive (Stokes) and negative (anti-Stokes) sides.
-The IXS spectra are analyzed by fitting with damped harmonic oscillator (DHO) lineshapes, convoluted with the experimental resolution function, and a resolution limited elastic line as illustrated in Fig. \ref{Fig2}(a) and described in details in the SM.
-The number of phonon lines and their frequencies are in good agreement with our DFPT calculations (Fig. \ref{Fig2}(c) and SM).
-The two modes are optical phonons associated with doubly degenerate, in-plane polarized, E$_g$ Raman active and E$_u$ infrared active zone center modes, respectively.
-The higher energy phonon branch disperses continuously towards lower energies when moving from the (4 1 1) Brillouin zone center towards the zone edge, while the lower energy phonon branch softens around $Q_{I-CDW}$ (Fig. \ref{Fig2}(c)).This anomaly is also captured by our ${ab}$ ${initio}$ calculations which predict an instability of the lower optical phonon branch at a wavevector very close to $Q_{I-CDW}$.
-As a result of the very soft-phonon energy at $Q_{I-CDW}$, the spectra at this wavevector essentially consist of a quasi-elastic line, much broader than the experimental energy resolution (see also Fig. \ref{Fig3}).
-To separate the elastic contribution from that of the phonon in the spectra, we have explicitly imposed in the fitting procedure the energy dependence of the integrated phonon response (see SM).
-This revealed an increase of the elastic intensity (Fig. \ref{Fig2}(b)) and a significant broadening of the phonon lineshape (Fig. \ref{Fig2}(c)) $Q_{I-CDW}$.
+The IXS spectra are analyzed by fitting with damped harmonic oscillator (DHO) lineshapes, convoluted with the experimental resolution function~\cite{SOM}, and a resolution limited elastic line as illustrated in Fig. \ref{Fig2}(a).
+The number of phonons and their frequencies are in good agreement with our DFPT calculations (Fig. \ref{Fig2}(d) and SM~\cite{SOM}).
+The two modes are optical phonons dispersing from doubly degenerate, in-plane polarized, E$_g$ Raman- and E$_u$ infrared-active zone center modes, respectively.
+The higher energy phonon disperses continuously towards lower energies between the zone center and the zone edge, while the lower energy phonon softens around $Q_{I-CDW}$ (Fig. \ref{Fig2}(d)).
+This anomaly is also captured by our calculations, which predict an instability of the lower optical phonon branch at a wavevector very close to $Q_{I-CDW}$.
+Most importantly in the chosen Brillouin zone, the calculated scattering intensity of the unstable phonon is strong, ensuring that the IXS experiment is carried out in the best condition to observe the mode anomaly if it really exists.
+This instability can be suppressed by simulating qualitatively the effect of a very high temperature on the phonon dispersion using a large gaussian smearing of the Fermi distribution function in the \textit{ab initio} calculation~\cite{SOM}.
+The resulting dispersion of the low energy optical mode is shown in white in panel (d) of Fig. \ref{Fig2}.
+As seen in Fig. \ref{Fig2}(a), the spectrum at $Q_{I-CDW}$ essentially consists of a quasi-elastic line, which is however much broader than the experimental energy resolution (see also Fig. \ref{Fig3}).
+To analyze the IXS spectra, we used a fitting procedure in which the energy-integrated spectral-weight of the DHO lines describing the phonons was constrained.
+It is based on the fact that this spectral-weight is proportional to the ratio of the phonon structure factor (which is essentially constant over the investigated range of momenta) to the square of the oscillator´s frequency (see the SM for more details).
+This revealed that away from the Brillouin zone center (and in particular around $Q_{I-CDW}$), the spectra at 250 K can essentially be described using only phonons, with a negligible elastic scattering contribution (Fig. \ref{Fig2}(b)).
+We note a significant broadening of the phonon lineshape (Fig. \ref{Fig2}(c)) around $Q_{I-CDW}$, where the phonon is also particularly soft and close to being overdamped.
+It is worth mentioning here that the phonon on the entire branch is strongly damped (HWHM $\sim$ 2 meV).
+This agrees with Raman data showing that the E$_g$ mode out-of-which the branch emerges is particularly broad~\cite{Yao2022} already at RT.
+Within our resolution we did not observe any anomaly in the dispersion of the higher energy phonon.